 The .gov means it's official.

 Federal government websites often end in .gov or .mil.

 Before sharing sensitive information, make sure you're on a federal government site.

 The site is secure.
 The https:// ensures that you're connecting to the official website and that any information you provide is encrypted and sent securely.

 Exercise enhances your mood and shape, but did you know it can help improve your breathing?
-Regular physical activity helps your body make use of the oxygen you breathe, often called your lung function.
-People with lung disease, such as COPD, tend to use more energy to breathe compared to others.
-By exercising regularly, they can decrease their symptoms and improve their breathing.
+Regular physical activity helps your body make use of the oxygen you breathe.
+This is also called your lung function.
+If you have lung disease, like COPD, you may use more energy to breathe compared to others.
+By exercising regularly, you can decrease your symptoms and improve your breathing.

-Spending 30 minutes a day, five days a week doing some endurance or aerobic activities is great for improving lung function and health.
+Spending 30 minutes a day, 5 days a week doing some endurance or aerobic activities is great for improving lung function and health.
 For instance, you could try: